database-design-assignments/contemporary-issues-duncanslamont/README.md

 This New York Times article concerns a discovery that the United States Military purchased commercial data (so, not illegally) which depicted the movement of Americans.
 I think this is less of an issue with the military as it is with these companies that are taking our data, usually without our knowledge.
 <p>&nbsp;</p>
 For example, in the article they mention that someone used an app “to pray,” and their data was later found on a military database.
 Also, who the hell is finding information on the military database?
 Can our military not prevent people from accessing their database?
-Many flaws in many systems here..
+Many flaws in many systems here.

 ## Article 2
 https://www.nytimes.com/2020/08/21/us/politics/military-surveillance-planes-protesters-pentagon.html